clarpaul/RepData_PeerAssessment1/Clarpaul_Reproducible_Research_PA1.md

 ## [1] 1.19
 ```

 By adding the imputed values, the mean did not change at all.
 This is to be expected, since all 8 days with `NA` values had imputed means equal to the population mean prior to imputing `NA`s.
-However, the median *Steps Per Day* moves up slightly, since the original mean, 10766.19, is slightly higher than the original median, 10765.00.
+However, the median *Steps Per Day* moves up slightly, since the original `mean`, 10766.19, is slightly higher than the original median, 10765.

 We can see the precise change to the distribution most clearly if we do a 2-panel plot, juxtaposing histograms before and after imputing `NA` values.
 To do this, we first compute a factor variable that will be used to differentiate the two histograms in `ggplot`, then combine the two data frames (with and without imputed data), then call `ggplot`.
-Again, `ggplot()` warns us that there are 8 missing values (days) in the original data set.

 ``` r
 # Create factor variable